-Accidental Death means death resulting from an injury caused by accidental, violent, external and visible means and is in no way linked to sickness, disease or physical disorder of a Life Insured.
+Accidental Death means death resulting from an injury caused by accidental, violent, external and visible means and is in no way linked to sickness, disease or physical disorder of the Life Insured.

-An Accidental Death does not include any of the following causes:
+An Accidental Death does not include any of the

+following causes:
-- suicide, attempted suicide or intentional self inflicted injury - death linked to being under the influence of or being affected (temporarily or otherwise) by alcohol or drugs - engaging in motorsports (including motorcars, motorcycles and speedboats), rock climbing, mountaineering in which the use of ropes or guides is needed, potholing, or diving using artificial breathing apparatus

-- flying, except as a fare paying passenger - taking part in any riot, civil commotion, uprising or war (whether declared or not) or any related act or incident whichever is earlier.
+- suicide, attempted suicide or intentional self inflicted injury; - death linked to being under the influence of or being affected (temporarily or otherwise) by alcohol or drugs; - engaging in any hazardous activity or sports including but not limited to the following: scuba diving, motor sports, aviation, hang gliding, water sports, horse racing, parachuting, mountaineering, rock climbing, caving or winter/ice sports; - flying, except as a fare paying passenger; - taking part in any riot, civil commotion, uprising or war (whether declared or not) or any related act or incident; - directly or indirectly by taking part in a criminal act; or - failure to follow reasonable medical advice or failed to follow medically recommended therapies, treatment or surgery.

-Accidental Death Benefit cover will cease when:
+Accidental Death Benefit will cease on the earlier of the following:

-- the Application is underwritten and accepted on normal terms;

-- special terms are offered;

-- the Application is refused;

-- the Application is postponed;

-- 30 days have passed since the date the completed Application was received in New Ireland's head office,
+- the day we issue notice of acceptance of the Application on normal terms - the day we issue an offer of special terms - the day we issue notice that the Application has been refused - the day we issue notice that the Application has been postponed - 30 days have passed since the day both the initial application details and the duly signed initial application declarations were received at New Ireland's head office.

-We will only pay once under Accidental Death Benefit in respect of any Life Insured, regardless of the number of Applications a person has with New Ireland Assurance.
-The policy will cease on payment of the Accidental Death Benefit.
+We will only pay once under Accidental Death Benefit in respect of any Life Insured, regardless of the number of applications a person has with New Ireland.